stanley-gu/standardsCh/chapter.md

 compatible, e.g. via file standards, platform independent and user friendly to avoid time-consuming conversions and learning procedures.
 In addition, the software should be actively maintained and updated by its authors.

-### RoadRunner

-RoadRunner is a powerful and portable simulation engine that is used in SBW, a resource sharing framework that allows applications to share functionality with each other [@bergmann2006sbw].
-Jarnac and Roadrunner are already included with an SBW installation.
-COPASI and SBML ODE Solver may also be used as simulation engines alongside RoadRunner within SBW [@bergmann2008comparing].

-Instead of interpreting model equations, roadRunner will  compiles the model equations dynamically, which results in  much improved performance when compared with traditional simulators.
-RoadRunner uses the integrator CVODE and NLEQ for steady state analysis [@cohen1996cvode], .
-To further speed up the simulation, the model is separated into a system of independent and dependent variables.
-This separation process is described in detail in [@vallabhajosyula2006conservation].
-Thus, all major operating systems are supported given that roadRunner only depends on CVODE and NLEQ being available on the platform.

 ### COPASI